HugoSilvaF/AdvancedInventory/README.md

 }
 ```

-  Now, we go register your GUI
+ Now, we go register your GUI.

  Depois vamos registar o seu GUI
   ```java
   manager.add(new Loja);
   ```
  For your open the GUI, you can use:

  Para abrir o GUI, você pode utilizar:
   ```java
   manager.openGUI(player, nameGUI);
   ```

-A fast way to do, is use a Builder of GUI
+A fast way to do, is use a Builder of GUI.

-Uma maneira mais prática, é utilizar o builder do GUI
+Uma maneira mais prática, é utilizar o builder do GUI.
   ```java
  GUIBuilder builder = GUIBuilder.instance()
                 .setName("LOJA")